The University of Alabama Panhellenic Association Recruitment Guidelines for Chapters

 g.
 During the period of the Door Song, sorority members may not hit doors or windows.
 Once the door is shut, sorority members may not open it back up.
 There will be no Closing Door Stacks.

 h.
 Hotboxing and/or any inappropriate conversation are strictly prohibited.
-Hotboxing is defined as any situation in which more than 3 active members are participating in conversation with a Potential New Member during recruitment activities.
+Hotboxing is defined as any situation in which 4 or more active members are participating in conversation with a Potential New Member during recruitment activities.

 i.
 No favors or gifts shall be presented to Potential New Members (PNMs) prior to their accepting invitations to membership.